 To see this spring system, you’ll have to go by boat.
 Local outfitters will take you to visit the springs where a beautiful world, on or below the water, awaits.
 The largest spring in Kings Bay is Kings Spring.
 It spans 75 feet across and is 30 feet deep at the entrance to a 60-foot cave.
 This is very popular for swimmers, snorkelers, and scuba divers.
 But there is one more that stands out above many others!
-Three Sisters Springs is considered one of the most beautiful springs in Florida.
-Local outfitters transport swimmers and snorkelers to the roped-off spring where they can swim into the area to get a closer look.
+Considered to be one of the most beautiful springs in Florida, local outfitters transport swimmers and snorkelers to the roped-off spring where they can swim into the area to get a closer look.
 It’s an enchanting spring and thanks to local caring citizens, it has been preserved for future generations.

 Located on the Suwannee River, Fanning Springs produces 65 million gallons of water daily!
 Not only can you see an array of wildlife, but visitors can also go boating, camping, fishing, hiking, paddling, picnicking, scuba diving, snorkeling, and swimming!
 If you’re looking for a quick trip, Fanning Springs is centrally located seven miles to Manatee Springs State Park.
 For those who like shorter paddle trips, enjoy exploring the spring run and river surrounding the park.